SidduKutchula/sidduKutchula/README.md

-<h1>📌 About Me</h1>
+## 📌 About Me

-- 🚀 **Full-Stack Developer** experienced in **React, Node.js, Django, and SQL**, focused on building scalable and user-centric applications.
+🚀 **Full-Stack Developer** skilled in React, Node.js, Django, and SQL, focused on building scalable and user-centric applications.

-- 🧠 Solved **500+ DSA problems** across **LeetCode, GFG, CodeChef, and HackerRank**, consistently improving algorithmic and problems.
+🧠 Solved **500+ DSA problems** across LeetCode, GFG, CodeChef, and HackerRank with strong algorithmic foundations.

-- 💡 Passionate about creating **real-world projects** with clean, maintainable, and production-ready code.
+💡 Passionate about real-world projects with clean architecture and production-ready code.

-- 🌐 Open to **full-time roles, internships, and freelance opportunities** in full-stack or backend engineering.
+🌐 Open to **full-time, internship, and freelance opportunities** in full-stack and backend engineering.

-- 🤝 Actively contributing to **open-source** and always exploring ways to collaborate and grow.
+🤝 Active in **open-source**, committed to collaboration and code quality.

-- 🌱 Currently learning **Java + DSA, System Design, and Advanced Full-Stack Development**.
+🌱 Currently learning **Java + DSA, System Design, and Advanced Full-Stack Development**.

 <p align="center">